How Does Google Ads Work?

-To explain how to use different types of user intent and how they work for your AdWords campaigns let’s take the example of a fictional company called “Better Webpages.”
+To explain how to use different types of user intent and how they work for your Ads campaigns, let’s take the example of a fictional company called “Better Webpages.”
 Better Webpages helps its users create beautiful websites without any coding.

-post-click landing pages connected with this keyword should lead the user to a post-click landing page that has more explanatory copy on it.
+Landing pages connected with this keyword should lead the user to a landing page that has more explanatory copy on it.

-Now, if the potential customer does a search for the keyword, “Is Better Webpages the best tool for websites?” you know that the customer is inclined to buy soon and has transactional user intent and so your post-click landing page should be minimal.
+Now, if the potential customer does a search for the keyword, “Is Better Webpages the best tool for websites?” you know that the customer is inclined to buy soon and has transactional user intent.
+So your landing page should be minimal.
 It should tell them why you are the best in the business and then point them towards your personalized CTA.

-Find out which specific keywords describe which type of buying intent and target those keywords properly with your post-click landing pages, and overall PPC campaigns.
+Find out which specific keywords describe which type of buying intent and target those keywords properly with your landing pages and overall PPC campaigns.